HackYourFutureBelgium/home/coaches/sunday-class.md

 :sleeping:  = Class may go faster
 :construction_worker: = enough theory, time for practice
 :fire: = This is awesome! if only class were longer ...
+:one:  = I could use a 1-1, with a coach or a classmate

 Anything else to add?
 Leave a comment on this post!
 ```